About PopCRN

 • Lisa Hackett

-Director of Research in Fashion, Material Culture, Aviation and History
+Director of Research in History, Fashion, Material Culture, Aviation and Crime

 Lisa’s research examines aviation, fashion, clothing and uniform in popular culture through a sociological and historical lens to expose the ways popular culture objects define identity and social roles.
 Her PhD examined the ways that Australian women utilise 1950s style to fashion their identities.
 Lisa is the co-founder (along with Dr Jo Coghlan and Huw Nolan) of PopCRN, the Popular Culture Research Network which brings together scholars and researchers who share a fascination in the academic inquiry into all manner of mass phenomena.
 Her current research includes the study of the use of female Second World War pilot’s uniforms in propaganda, the history of air pageants and the British Royal Family in popular culture.
 She is on the editorial board of Popular Culture Review (Wiley) and is co-Chief Editor of the International Journal of Popular Culture Studies.